blbadger/blbadger.github.io/neural-networks3.md

 {% include youtube.html id='YZJ3iokAzgk' %}

-Thus we observe a correlation between desired metric and hidden layer $L^1$ distance indicates that indeed the last hidden layer has formed a 20-dimensional embedding on the input.
-This is also the case when we apply the same model architecture to the non-linear control
+Thus we observe a correlation between the $l^1$ distance and the desired metric ($y$) and the final hidden layer for pairs of examples, which indicates that indeed the last hidden layer has formed a useful embedding on the input.
+We can also test whether the same model learns an embedding of the same inputs where the desired metric is

 $$
 y = (c/100) * b